10maurycy10/10maurycy10.github.io/content/projects/ion_chamber/index.md

 This is because alphas are very good at ionizing air, and lose energy at a consistent 1.3 MeV per cm, and generating around 35,000 ion pairs in the process.

 Because of this, I had to make a proper alpha attenuator to compare the sensitivity of different circuits.
-To do this I cut a small .5 x .5 millimetre aperture in an aluminum foil shield over the chamber, the resulting attenuation depends on how close the source is to the aperture:
+To do this I cut a small .5 x .5 millimeter aperture in an aluminum foil shield over the chamber, the resulting attenuation depends on how close the source is to the aperture:

 |Distance from source:&nbsp;&nbsp;&nbsp;|Attenuation factor:&nbsp;&nbsp;&nbsp;|Alphas from 1 uCi Am-241:|
 |-|-|-|